Evaluation of music in Zambia: judgements about songs

 Six groups of judgements about songs, dances and performers

-In the 1980s, reasons related to the song’s Effect and Properness are the most common.
+In the 1980s, reasons related to the song’s Effect and Properness were the most common.

 Properness: 25% – Excellence: 6% – Effect: 31% – Feeling: 20% – Structural features: 11% – Changeable features: 7%.